wildtruc/winestarter/README.md

 Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards.

 ## History
-For everyboby using Wine know that launching a Wine emulated application could by real nightmare.
+For everyboby using Wine know that launching a application under this layer could by real nightmare.

 When you surf over **WineHQ**, there is often many tricks, "env" variables, register edits not very fun for both newbies or old Wine user guys.

 So, newbies goes to PlayOnllinux to feel more confortable with less options and old guy never stop to write mini bash launcher script or commandlines that easely cross over the Channel.
-Well, boring...
+Well, anoying...

 At the beginning, I wish to get a script to launch some games over **Wine** and **Bumblebee**.
 If **Wine** command lines could be a bit long, I wont tell you with **Bumblebee** !

-I turn around the right solution since a while, but finally got this one and I'm very happy with it.
+I turn around the right solution since a while, but finally got this one and because I'm very happy with it, I decided to share it with the communauty.

-Note to MAC users: The script will probably works for you (don't know for Yad), but it need somme desktop environnent I don't have or know.
+Note to MAC users: The script will probably works for you (don't know for Yad), but it need somme desktop and system environnent variables I don't have or know.
 So, if you want it, give a hand !

 # OS Depencies
  - Yad (zenity fork, usualy by default in distros, for Debian look **[here](https://packages.debian.org/sid/amd64/yad/download)**)